langoustie/Computer_Vision/README.md

-My first very successful attempt at machine learning, which complements the dataset creation project with Vinted.
+My first  attempt at machine learning, which complements the dataset creation project with Vinted.
 So I decided to do a test on colab with pokemon cards, because why not, and because I had friends who wanted a tool to measure the value of pokemon cards.

 Main objectives